Ninja-Librarian/Ninja-Librarian.github.io/_projects/game-sales.md

 The analysis examined historical sales trends across geographic regions and compared the performance of major publishers.

-Excel was used to organize and analyze the data, including the use of pivot tables and visualizations to identify trends and compare markets.
+Excel was used to organize and analyze the data, including pivot tables and visualizations to identify trends and compare markets.

 ## Key Findings